-So far in 2024, the Nasdaq Composite has risen more than 20%, outpacing the S&P 500, which is 18.7% higher, largely driven by mega-cap tech stocks.
+So far in 2024, the Nasdaq Composite has risen 33.7%, outpacing the S&P 500, which is 27.5% higher, largely driven by mega-cap tech stocks, while the Dow is enjoying a more modest 17.7% gain.

-Similarly, the S&P 500 Equal Weight Index, which has also had more muted returns, is up 10.5% so far this year.
+Similarly, the S&P 500 Equal Weight Index, which has also had more muted returns, is up 16.2% so far this year.
 The Equal Weight Index normalizes weighting to reduce the impact of mega-cap names (Alphabet, Apple, Microsoft, etc.) and attempts to more broadly convey the performance of large caps, hence the lagging performance for much of the year.

 [text_ad]

-Why the performance mismatch?
 It could be any number of factors.

 There are concerns that consumers are being more selective about where and how they spend money, now that excess savings from the pandemic have largely been spent.

 At the same time, high-flying large-cap growth stocks have been the biggest beneficiaries of the still-evolving AI narrative that’s powered the lion’s share of this bull market.
-And big tech has been quite vocal for their need to spend more money on AI infrastructure buildout, which offers the promise of continued strength.
+And big tech has been quite vocal about their need to spend more money on AI infrastructure buildout, which offers the promise of continued strength.

-That investor perception (and the Nasdaq’s composition) is what created those returns and it’s what makes the Nasdaq important to growth investing.
+That investor perception (and the Nasdaq’s composition) is what created those returns, and it’s what makes the Nasdaq important to growth investing.

 Why is the Nasdaq different?
 It has a lot to do with the exchange’s origins.
 Back when the New York Stock Exchange was still the only game in town, the Nasdaq was just a quotation system and didn’t actually trade stocks.
 As the Nasdaq Stock Market got going, it included lots of stocks that traded as speculative over-the-counter (OTC) issues.
 But as the Exchange became the first U.S. stock market to start trading online, it attracted a swarm of new tech companies who saw it as a more modern, more dynamic place to list their stocks.
 Those companies included Apple, Cisco, Dell, Microsoft and Oracle and a host of others.